FaserF/hassio-addons/pterodactyl-panel/DOCS.md

 > For me I am unable to login until now.
 Seems to have something to do with redis,
 > but I dont get what exactly.

+## 🚀 First Login

+After the first start, you can log in with the following default credentials:

+- **Email:** `admin@example.com`
+- **Password:** The value you set in the **password** field of the add-on configuration.

+> [!NOTE]
+> If you did not set a password in the configuration, a random one was generated and printed in the add-on logs during the first startup.
+You can also find it in `/share/pterodactyl/.env` as `DB_PASSWORD`.

+Please change the password and email address in the panel settings immediately after your first login.

 ## ⚙️ Configuration

 Configure the add-on via the **Configuration** tab in the Home Assistant add-on page.